Mythotic-Tinker-Station/lexicon-dm/README.md

 # LexiconDM
-This project is similar to Lexicon, in that it is a collection of maps made for Doom II: Hell on Earth and The Ultimate Doom.
-However, LexiconDM contains multiplayer maps with the purpose of deathmatch, duels, and other competitive gamemodes supported by the ZDoom source port.
-Although Zandronum is the target source port, LexiconDM will be playable on ZDoom, GZDoom, and other source ports built off of recent versions of ZDoom.
+LexiconDM is similar to base Lexicon, however, LexiconDM's focus is on compiling the ultimate collection of Doom Deathmatch mapsets to be played online with full support of all competitive game modes (Deathmatch/Duel/etc).
+The target source port is Zandronum, but LexiconDM will happily work on (G)ZDoom and other source ports based off of recent versions in the ZDoom family.
+LexiconDM should also work with all major gameplay mods (Samsara: Reincarnation & Insanity Deathmatch, to name two).

-## How to build the PK3?
+## How do I build the PK3?
-Although there are two .bat files that will build the project, it's recommended that you use CompilePK3-Jenkins.bat.
-It will automatically build the file for you and allow you to quickly test out the project using your launcher of choice.
+There are two .bat files that will build the project.
+It is recommended that you use CompilePK3-Jenkins.bat.
+It will automatically build the PK3 for you and allow you to quickly test LexiconDM using your source port of choice.

-## Where can I play this?
+## How/Where can I play this?
-For now, the only way to play LexiconDM is to build the file and play with bots.
+You can download it right here in our downloads section, or get it through your favorite WAD repo (also through Doomseeker/WADseeker/etc).
+You can also play locally with bots utilizing offline skirmish mode within Zandronum.

+You can also compile a build yourself from the above instructions, though builds compiled this way will be considered bleeding edge as many elements may be unfinished and/or unstable.

+## How can I get involved with this project?

+If one compiles a build per the instructions and you would be interested in filing bug reports, please feel free to do so, as this would greatly help with LexiconDM's development.
+You may file bug reports here, or within The Mythotic Tinker-Station Discord, along with any mapset requests.

+If one is interested in becoming a beta tester and/or wishes to help with development, please get in touch (include coding knowledge/skills/etc if wanting to assist development) with meleemario via The Mythotic Tinker-Station Discord or through Direct Message.

+Here is a link to The Mythotic Tinker-Station Discord: https://discord.gg/mwFZvHe

 ## Credits
-LexiconDM is being maintained by meleemario, cubebert, and Shadowlink223.
-For credits involving the maps included in the project, look at the credits subfolder.
+LexiconDM is maintained by meleemario, cubebert, Shadowlink223, Shakar-a'tar, and The Proverbial Derp.
+For credits involving the mapsets/WADs included in LexiconDM, have a look inside the CREDITS subfolder.